Fairy Tale (Suk): Instrumentation

 The work is scored for a large orchestra: 2 flutes, piccolo, 2 oboes, English horn, 2 clarinets, bass clarinet in A, 2 bassoons, 4 horns in E and F, 2 trumpets in E and C, 3 trombones, tuba, timpani, cymbals, bass drum, tam-tam, triangle, harp and strings: violins I, II, violas, cellos, double basses.

 Performance

 The first performance of the suite was given by the Czech Philharmonic at Rudolfinum, Prague on 7 February 1901.
-The conductor was Suk's colleague from Bohemian Quartet Oskar Nedbal.
-The autograph score carries a dedication to him: “To my dear friend Oskar Nedbal, the Godfather of the Symphony and Fairy Tale, with sincere thanks for his understanding and performance this manuscript is dedicated — Josef Suk”.
+The conductor was Suk's colleague from the Bohemian Quartet, Oskar Nedbal.
+The autograph score carries a dedication to him: “To my dear friend Oskar Nedbal, the Godfather of the Symphony and Fairy Tale, with sincere thanks for his understanding and performance this manuscript is dedicated —Josef Suk”.
 Antonín Dvořák wrote about the piece: “That is music from heaven”.
 The Suite was revised in 1912, and remains one of Suk's most successful works.